Ouphix/synchro-psychotherapies/steps2.md

 #### Limits of this database
 #### Experimental set-up
 It is however not very defined in the articles.
 Consequently, it was difficult to contrast synchrony between two well defined periods.
-We could suggest to have a much more defined psychotherapy and even before studying a psychotherapy to study specific situations : open vs closed questions,

 A much more operrationnalized psychotherapy like motivational interviewing could be useful.
-This kind of psychotherapy can be rated with the degree of adherence of the psychotherapist to the principles of the therapy.
+This kind of psychotherapy can be rated with the degree of adherence of the psychotherapist to the principles of the therapy like the MITI.
 Consequently, we could compare two quantitative variables that will reflect the quality of the psychotherapy at a more precise moment instead of a more general outcome.

 ##### Technical discussions
 In a lot of other domains of fundamental algorithm development, computer labs compete on public databases developped for a specific purpose to develop algorithm for the detection of some features for instance.
 This work are presented during [challenge sessions](http://sspnet.eu/avec2011/) in congresses.
 However, there is a problem with confidentiality when we deal with psychotherapy videos.